Snownee/Lychee/docs/docs/recipe.md

 !!! note

-	This recipe type does not have JEI/REI integration.
+	This recipe type does not have JEI / REI integration.

 ### Dripstone dripping

 *Since: 3.2*

 Event when a block is randomly ticked.

+This recipe type is not [repeatable](concepts.md#repeatability).

 Default behavior: Do the default ticking behavior.